cultuurnet/udb3-search-docs/README.md

 When finished, navigate to a clone of this repository on your local machine and run:

 ```
-gitbook install # to install plugins
+gitbook install # to install plugins like the API docs theme
 gitbook serve
 ```